 See www.cwu.edu/financial-aid for additional information.

 CWU Participates in the following financial aid programs:

 Washington State Need Grant (WSNG)

 Passport to College

-Transfer Students and Freshman
+Transfer and First-Year Students

 Send an official final academic transcript to Admissions.
 We cannot disburse aid until Admissions has your final transcript.